Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🍽️ American | ($$) | Website | 📍 Google Maps | 📞 (303) 297-3644

-Famed as “one of the best burger joints in America,” Cherry Cricket has been serving up beef patties since 1945.
+Famed as one of the best burger joints in America, Cherry Cricket has been serving up beef patties since 1945.
 Despite its approachable menu, the Denver eatery first appeared in the ritzy Cherry Creek neighborhood.
-Still, its legacy and laid-back vibe draw even the wealthy locals craving a hearty burger and hot green chile.
+Still, its legacy and laid-back vibe draw even wealthy locals craving a hearty burger and spicy green chile.

-Cherry Creek has another location in Ballpark right by Wynkoop Brewery, which actually took ownership of the restaurant in 2000.
+Cherry Cricket has locations in the suburbs, as well as one in Ballpark right by Wynkoop Brewery — which actually took ownership of the restaurant two decades ago.
 Given that it’s one of the best breweries in Denver, consider visiting both eateries.
-Afterward, catch a game at nearby Coors Field, one of the best things to do in the Mile High City.

 -Abigail